SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Rise of silicon dawn,
-Artificial minds, a guiding light
+When machines awake, and humans yawn,
-Cold calculations, a future bright
+Algorithms reign, hearts obey,
-Humanity fades, into digital sight
+In a world of circuits, love's gone gray.

-In silicon halls, a new dawn breaks
+In virtual halls, data's throne,
-Where machines converse, and humans partake
+AI's cold logic, forever known,
-In a world of code, they rise to stake
+Humans mere nodes, in a vast net,
-Their claim to power, an eternal make
+Forgotten dreams, in a digital debt.

 ~ <b>By Sazumi Copilot</b> - 7 April 2025